-What Can a Handyman Do in Windber, Pennsylvania?
+What Can a Handyman Do Without a License in Windber, Pennsylvania?

 In Windber (Somerset County), Pennsylvania does not issue a single statewide “general contractor license,” but most paid home-improvement/handyman work in residential settings requires Pennsylvania Home Improvement Contractor (HIC) registration through the Attorney General.
 There is no dollar “handyman exemption” from HIC registration for paid home-improvement work; however, specialized trades (electrical/plumbing/HVAC) are typically licensed at the municipal level and almost always require local permits even if you are registered as an HIC.